esztergalicz/workshop-gis-with-nosql/README.md

 ```Python
     Data_ptr_allpubs = db.allpubs.find({}, {'geometry.coordinates': 1})
 ```
+This is a pointer to the collection.
+The first {} section says load all documents (as it is left empty), and the second one says send back only the coordinates field of the document.
 1.c) Now go to the section `#Transformation of the single documents to a JSON-List`
    Here we will convert the dictionary to a list of JSON documents
 ```Python